Achllle/action-playground/README.md

   * make sure in the repo's settings > actions > general, the checkbox "Allow GitHub Actions to create and approve pull requests" is enabled
   * conclusion: not worth it, this repo is poorly maintained and doesn't support any workflow that deviates from a simple single-branch release process.
 Ugh.
   * using target-branch: main for all release PRs also doesn't produce the intended behavior.
 Releases triggered from RC branches skip all commits for some reason
+  * trying split up strategy: release _candidate_ PR from main, then releases from rc branches _into_ main